labermt/CST136SRS00/README.md

 `-s, --strategy` | door selection strategy | `switch or stay`

-Some or all of the parameters may be input.

 The default values are:

 - 3 doors
 - 1 open

-- Must enter a value for instances or program will display help
+Must enter a value for instances or program will display help.

-- Must enter a value for strategy or program will display help
+Must enter a value for strategy or program will display help.

-The open parameter may not be more than (doors - 2).
+The `open` parameter may not be more than `(doors - 2)`.
 If any parameter is intered incorrectly, a help menu will display.

 Once the program has acceptable input parameters, it will display the resulting probability